What happens next?

 Here are 5 ways to inspire you in finding an enjoyable part-time job to kickstart your career.

-This academic year (2024-25), Sabiqun is serving as NewVIc’s Student Union President and has also been involved in the Student Council.
-Prior to joining sixth form, she was at Lister Community School.
-We caught up with Sabiqun to find out about her journey.
+This academic year (2025-26), Maxine-Rose is serving as NewVIc’s Student Union President and has also been involved in the Student Council.
+Prior to joining sixth form, she attended St Catherine’s School for Girls.
+We caught up with Maxine-Rose to find out about her journey.